LorenzVeithen/LorenzVeithen.github.io/_pages/about.md

- My name is Lorenz Veithen, I am currently an MSc student in Aerospace Engineering at the TU Delft specialising in spaceflight engineering and dynamics.
+ I am currently an MSc student in Aerospace Engineering at the TU Delft specialising in spaceflight engineering and dynamics.
 I am deeply passionate about bridging the gap between cutting-edge technologies and societal challenges, through both scientific research and entrepreneurship.
 My ambition is to contribute to the Research and Development of advanced concepts and technologies as a research engineer in, and founder of, early-stage startups.
 On the short-term, I wish to pursue a PhD in the field of numerical simulations used to develop disruptive technologies in fields lying at the heart of current challenges.